Symmetric group: Transpositions, sign, and the alternating group

 A transposition is a permutation which exchanges two elements and keeps all others fixed; for example (1 3) is a transposition.
 Every permutation can be written as a product of transpositions; for instance, the permutation g from above can be written as g = (1 2)(2 5)(3 4).
 Since g can be written as a product of an odd number of transpositions, it is then called an odd permutation, whereas f is an even permutation.

 The representation of a permutation as a product of transpositions is not unique; however, the number of transpositions needed to represent a given permutation is either always even or always odd.
 There are several short proofs of the invariance of this parity of a permutation.

-The product of two even permutations is even, the product of two odd permutations is even, and all other products are odd.
+The product of two even permutations is even, the product of two odd permutations is even, and the product of one of each is odd.
 Thus we can define the sign of a permutation: